-Student Learning Outcomes: Upon successful completion of this course, students will:
+Student Learning Outcomes for the Course: Upon successful completion of this course, students will:

-- 1. Identify key ideas, representative authors and works, significant historical or cultural events, and characteristic perspectives or attitudes expressed in the literature of different periods or regions. - 2.
-Analyze literary works as expressions of individual or communal values within the social, political, cultural, or religious contexts of different literary periods. - 3.
-Demonstrate knowledge of the development of characteristic forms or styles of expression during different historical periods or in different regions. - 4.
-Articulate the aesthetic principles that guide the scope and variety of works in the arts and humanities. - 5.
-Write research-based critical papers about the assigned readings in clear and grammatically correct prose, using various critical approaches to literature.
+1. Identify key ideas, representative authors and works, significant historical or cultural events, and characteristic perspectives or attitudes expressed in the literature of different time periods or regions.

+2. Analyze literary works as expressions of individual or communal values with the social, political, cultural, or religious contexts of different literary periods.

+3. Demonstrate knowledge of the development of characteristic forms or style of expression during different historical periods or in different regions.

+4. Articulate the aesthetic principles that guide the scope and variety of work in the arts and humanities.

+5. Write research-based critical papers about the assigned readings in clear and grammatically correct prose, using various critical approaches to literature.